-MATH 1006: Math for Nursing II
+MATH 1006 : Math for Nursing II

 This course is the second in a two-course sequence designed for students in the Nursing Program.
 Students will develop skills to solve clinical calculation problems, calculate pediatric dosages, and calculate intravenous (IV) dosages that incorporate drip rates and body weights.
 For certain topics and portions of exams, no students will be allowed to use a calculator.
 Does not fulfill Nursing program math requirement.
-Prerequisite: MATH 1005 or eligible to enroll in NURS 1500.
+It is recommended to take this course during the 2nd semester of Nursing.
+Prerequisite: NURS 1200 or MATH 1005.